andythetechnerd03/Surface-Crack-Detection/README.md

 - [KaggleHub](https://pypi.org/project/kagglehub/): Facilitates downloading datasets directly from Kaggle.

 ## Repository Structure
+- `notebook.ipynb`: Jupyter notebook for experimentation and testing.
 - `models/cnn.pth`: The trained CNN model file.
 - `app.py`: The main file for the Streamlit web application.
 - `src/model.py`: Contains the definition of the `SimpleCNN` model.